 - Perform field investigation to gather all necessary information about your electrical system

 - Prepare calculations to determine levels of incident energy from available arcing fault current

 - Examine multiple operating scenarios and determine the best setting for existing protective devices to minimize the incident energy levels associated with arcing fault current

-- Make recommendations to upgrade system components with modern equipment in order to minimize Hazard Risk Categories (HRC) throughout the facility
+- Make recommendations to upgrade system components with modern equipment in order to minimize PPE requirements throughout the facility

-- Print and install the appropriate labels to indicate the HRC classification of the equipment
+- Print and install the appropriate labels to indicate the Incident Energy level at the equipment

 - Provide required NFPA 70E training and education to your employees